Adarsh Alphons: Education

+Alphons is the son of Alphons Kannanthanam, an Indian politician from Kerala.
 Alphons got his BFA in 2006 from the Maryland Institute College of Art.
 Alphons attended Boston University and got his MS in Arts Administration in 2007 from there.
-In 2014, he was made a Community Scholar at Columbia University At the conclusion of his time there, he was invited to lecture at the Faculty Hall for their Speaker Series.
+In 2014, he was made a Community Scholar at Columbia University, at the conclusion of his time there, he was invited to lecture at the Faculty Hall for their Speaker Series.

 Artist

-Alphons claimed that art saved his life.
-In 1996, he created "Mother's Golden Hands", a painting he did based on his encounter with Mother Teresa.
+As an artist in 1996, he created "Mother's Golden Hands", a painting he did based on his encounter with Mother Teresa.
 The painting focuses on her hands rather than her face.
 The painting was sold in London during Alphons's global exhibition in 1999.
-He painted another portrait of Mother Teresa for Pope John Paul II's visit and Holy Mass in New Delhi.
-Alphons is the son of Alphons Kannanthanam.
+He painted another portrait of Mother Teresa called "Bharat's Golden Hands" for Pope John Paul II's visit and Holy Mass in New Delhi.
+Alphons claimed that art saved his life.